 26 February 2018

 If you’re a company director, you’ll be making use of the current £5,000 tax-free dividend allowance when paid any dividend payments.
-But in April 2018 the dividend income rules are set to change, with your allowance cut to a far smaller £2,000.
+But in April 2018 the dividend income rules changed, with your allowance cut to a far smaller £2,000.

 What does this cut to the dividend allowance mean to you?